Health, Well-Being and Nutrition Pillar

 The programme focuses on embedding good hygiene and health habits among primary and secondary school students through integrated education activities on health, hygiene and nutrition.
 The key to the programme is the deployment of health champions, who play an important role as peer educators to reinforce the key messages by example and encouragement.
 At the primary school level, these health champions are known as ‘little doctors’, while at the secondary level, they are called ‘youth ambassadors’.

-The key messages are strongly associated with and supported by our brands, and include hand washing with soap (Lifebuoy); brushing teeth day and night (Pepsodent); using the toilet properly at school and at home (Domestos); drinking safe water (PureIt); and having a nutritious breakfast before going to school (Blue Band).
+The key messages are strongly associated with and supported by our brands, and include hand washing with soap (Lifebuoy); brushing teeth day and night (Pepsodent); using the toilet properly at school and at home (Domestos); and drinking safe water (PureIt).
 Approximately 1.6 million primary school students were reached through integrated health hygiene education in 2015.

 In 2015, we continued the ‘Youth’s Health’ campaign in secondary schools with Rexona (Remaja Berani Hidup Sehat).
 The theme is improving self-esteem among young people by helping them to take pride in their appearance and personal hygiene, and giving them information that will enable them to make responsible choices with regard to drug use and early sex.